pearlbob/bsteele_music_flutter/lib/assets/singer_requester.md

 ## A complication…

 A singer can also be a requester!
-If a singer has any requests in the app, they will default to a requester.
-Uncheck the “As requester” checkbox.  (note: there is an error here.
-All the current singer’s songs are shown, not just the requester as a singer… there is always something to fix.)
+If a participant has any songs sung in the app, they will initially default to a singer.
+Check the “As requester” checkbox to see their requested songs.
+When the singer/requester is selected again, the prior “As requester” selection will be used.
+Toggle if necessary.